 Location: Winter Park Resort

-Why go: Located at the base of Winter Park Resort, this new park combines four lanes of tubing action (imagine banked turns and other fun features) as well as a covered conveyor lift ride to maximize the amount of runs.
+Why go: Located at the base of Winter Park Resort, this new park combines four lanes of tubing action (imagine banked turns and other fun features), as well as a covered conveyor lift ride to maximize the number of runs.